apache/mesos/site/source/blog/2018-07-30-mesoscon-2018-cfp-is-now-open.md

 MesosCon is an annual conference organized by the Apache Mesos community, bringing together users and developers to share and learn about the project and its growing ecosystem.

-We are excited to announce that MesosCon 2018 will be held in New York City on November 5th-7th, 2018.
+We are excited to announce that MesosCon 2018 will be held in San Francisco on November 5th-7th, 2018.

 Talk submissions and sponsorship opportunities are now open for the conference!